Caioflandau/CFLCustomAlertView/README.md

 ##Current limitations
 This is a newly released component.
 As such, expect some limitations and probably even some bugs.
 Here's a small list:

-* Currently, only supports portrait orientation.
 * Support for iPad is limited.
-It can be useful with a custom view.
+It's being worked on.
+Right now, it can be useful with a custom view
+* Doesn't respond to orientation changes yet.
+If your app supports multiple orientations, this component is not for you (yet!)
 * For more, check [issues](https://github.com/Caioflandau/CFLCustomAlertView/issues)
+* Why not send a pull request and help fix some of these?